-The Lindy Center for Civic Engagement (Lindy Center) has funds available for full-time faculty members to apply for a course development grant.
-This one-time grant is for up to $1,000 to support the development of one course that includes a civic engagement project and which will be taught during the Winter, Spring, or Summer terms.
+The Lindy Center for Civic Engagement has funds available for full-time faculty members to apply for a course development grant.
+This one-time grant is for up to $1,000 to support the development of one course that includes a civic engagement project.
 Up to half of the grant can be used directly by the faculty member and the remainder must be used for expenses related to the course project (eg. transportation, hospitality, project materials, etc).

 A goal of this grant is to encourage discussion among faculty members leading to further integration of civic engagement into courses at the university.
-To this end, faculty receiving this grant will agree to participate in one civic engagement faculty development seminar by presenting and discussing their course/project and will attend one additional seminar during the year.
-Faculty development seminars are offered by the Lindy Center throughout the year.
+To this end, faculty receiving this grant will agree to participate in one CBL faculty development seminar by presenting and discussing their course/project and will attend one additional seminar during the year.
+Faculty development workshops are offered by the Lindy Center throughout the year.

 Criteria for selection include: